shellphish-support-syndicate/aixcc-finals-team-interviews/5---TeamAtlanta/transcript.md

 **Taesoo:** Exactly.

-**Adam:** Architectures, seven bit architectures and so you know figuring out that middle ground, but AIC went almost all the way in the other direction, right?
+**Adam:** Architectures, seven bit architectures and so you know figuring out that middle ground, but AIxCC went almost all the way in the other direction, right?
 It's like, you know, you have to...

 **Taesoo:** Yeah.
 So it's super hard the nature.